 If you missed last week’s post, here is part five: https://declaretonextgeneration.com/2017/08/25/my-name-is-absalom-part-5-by-p-m-gilmer/

-After many obstacles and hindrances, I was finally able to formulate and finalize my plans for revenge.
+After many obstacles and hindrances, I finally began to formulate my plans for revenge.
 A knife in the dark would probably be easiest, but not nearly as satisfying.
 No, my revenge must be public as well as complete.
 I not only wanted my brother to know of my hatred, but also my father.
-If he had done his duty as a father–if even after failing to protect Tamar, he had at least made sure Amnon was aptly punished–I could have forgiven him.
+If he had done his duty as a father by protecting Tamar–or failing that, in punishing Amnon–I could have, perhaps, forgiven him.
 Not that he seemed to want or need my forgiveness.
 He seemed to have pushed the whole incident from his mind, like an unpleasant taste or a childhood illness.
-Something that was difficult and heart-wrenching at the time, but was now in the past and best forgotten.
-But, I would not forget if for no other reason than this: Tamar would certainly not forget.
+Something difficult and heart-wrenching at the time, but now in the past and best forgotten.
+But, I would not forget if for no other reason than this: Tamar would certainly never forget.

-You may be wondering how Tamar was faring by this time.
-Since she still did not want to leave my home to go into the city of Jerusalem (even to visit the palace and see her sisters and other family members), I made plans for her to visit our grandfather, my mother’s father.
-As I said earlier, my mother’s father was king of the small country, Geshur, and Tamar could feel both comfortable and cared for there.
+You may be wondering how Tamar fared by this time.
+Since she still did not want to leave my home, even to visit our sisters and mother, I made plans for her to visit our grandfather, our mother’s father.
+As I said earlier, my mother’s father is king of the small country, Geshur, and Tamar could feel both comfortable and cared for there.
 I wanted my mother to accompany her (I needed both of them out of the city), and though at first she balked at this suggestion (why must she be so difficult?), she eventually consented.
-Not because of any concern for Tamar, but rather because of her own present difficulties at the palace.
+Not for any concern for Tamar, but rather because of her own present difficulties at the palace.
 She never felt she received enough respect there, and since the incident with Tamar, things had only gotten worse.
 The other wives (with the exception of Amnon’s mother who pretended nothing had changed) tried to express sympathy to her, but she flared up at their offers of “pity.”
 Also, as my mother could not bring herself to express much compassion toward Tamar, this caused the other wives to go from sympathy to puzzlement to scorn.
 Anyway, once I had both my mother and Tamar conveniently out of the way, I began to finalize my plans.

 My brothers and I all had our own pieces of land where we raised sheep, wheat, barley, and a few even had their own bee hives.
 With the weather turning warmer and the rains ceasing, the time to begin sheep-shearing was upon us.
 My brothers often shared chores with each other, so I decided to ask my brothers to come and help me with my sheep-shearing.
 To make manifest my generous and forgiving spirit, I would promise to first give them a big dinner and to even include Amnon and our father.